netxms/netxms-doc/admin/asterisk-monitoring.rst

 It is also possible to configure subagent to periodically perform SIP registration tests.
-Each test should be configured in separate configuration section named **Asterisk/SIPRegistrationTests/TestName** for local system and **Asterisk/SYstems/SystemName/SIPRegistrationTests/TestName** for other systems.
+Each test should be configured in separate configuration section named **Asterisk/SIPRegistrationTests/TestName** for local system and **Asterisk/Systems/SystemName/SIPRegistrationTests/TestName** for other systems.
-*SystemName* and *TestName* should be replaced with unique system and test names respecively.
+*SystemName* and *TestName* should be replaced with unique system and test names respectively.
 Each test configuration section can have the following parameters:

 .. list-table::